RaivoRipuli/lastwarVP/README.md

 2) Zero
 3) Someone applies for VP
 4) Running for a whole day
+5) Application queue full

 ## Settings

 SleepLow = low limit in milliseconds for the sleep timers\
 SleepHigh = high limit in milliseconds for the sleep timers

+## Info

+Version 4 should be able to scroll the applications list.
+It will scroll depending on the pixel color detected.